danburzo/grunt-recipes/chapters/Appendix A - List of plugins.md

 ### Server-oriented

+These plugins are geared towards running a web server locally.

 Plugin 						| Description
 ------ 						| -----------
 grunt-contrib-connect 		| Start a server to preview your changes or to facilitate other tasks, such as automated testing. grunt-contrib-livereload 	| Reload your pages after each change you make.
 Works in conjunction with `grunt-contrib-connect` and `grunt-contrib-watch`.
+\*connect-modrewrite		| When used in conjunction with `grunt-contrib-connect`, allows you to add mod-rewrite rules.

 ### CSS-specific

+Plugins to work with various languages and frameworks that compile to CSS or to lint &amp; minify your stylesheets.

 Plugin 					| Description
 ------ 					| -----------